Articles on Islamic Finance

 Opportunity cost is a useful concept in economics.
 Below, we try to explain how this concept is used to justify interest by some contemporary scholars.

-Time Value of Money & Islamic Finance
+Time Value of Money and Islamic Finance

 In investment for trade (which Islam allows), the investment goes through the entire process of a commercial activity that involves risk taking at each stage and any compensation on investment is strictly dependent upon the outcome of the commercial activity.
 The profit for the businessperson strictly depends upon the actual profit realized after taking entrepreneurial risk.
 It does not depend upon time.